lanceman2/Quickstream_dev/README.md

-quickstream is a flowgraph framework, a digital signal-processing system that operates within running processes.
-It's internals do not span across multiple computers, though it's applications may.  quickstream avoids system calls when switching between processing modules and hence uses shared memory to pass stream data between modules.
+quickstream is a flowgraph framework, a digital signal-processing system that operates within running processes;  in this case processes being work callback functions, not an OS (operating system) process.
+It's internals do not span across multiple computers, though it's applications may. quickstream avoids system calls when switching between processing modules and hence uses shared memory to pass stream data between work modules in the same OS process.

 quickstream technically does not implement a [Kahn process network](https://en.wikipedia.org/wiki/Kahn_process_networkshttps://en.wikipedia.org/wiki/Kahn_process_networks)